PHOTO: Jimmy Raye (L) and Osahon Tongo backstage at the 44th annual Sports Emmys in New York celebrating the award.

 NFL 360 producer/director Osahon Tongo was awarded the Emmy for “Outstanding Edited Special” on Monday night at the 44th Sports Emmys in New York.

-Tongo’s feature, “The Indelible Jimmy Raye,” told the story of Raye’s journey from the segregated Fayetteville, N.C., to Michigan State in 1964 and to the NFL.
+Tongo’s feature, “The Indelible Legacy of Jimmy Raye,” told the story of Raye’s journey from the segregated Fayetteville, N.C., to Michigan State in 1964 and to the NFL.
 He was the first Black quarterback from the South to win a national title and the second Black coordinator in the NFL.
 John Robinson hired him offensive coordinator for the Los Angeles Rams, 1983-84.

 In addition to offensive coordinator with other teams, his long career established him as a mentor for many Black coaches.
 The list includes Pro Football Hall of Fame coach Tony Dungy, who was interviewed in the film.

 The feature first aired on February 7 on the NFL Network during Super Bowl week in the Phoenix area.
 The premier was at Arizona State’s Sidney Poitier New American Film School.

 Tongo’s acceptance speech Monday night on stage with crew members and Raye:

 “I’m honored and I’m humbled.
 First, I’d like to thank the creator, God, for bringing us here together.
 I’d like to thank ancestors, my family back in Naperville (Illinois), everyone that supported.
 I’d like to thank the team at NFL 360 here for all the support.